-The lower the RTO rate, the better it is for your business.
+Therefore, owing to the obvious math, RTO can be an extra expenditure for you.
+Therefore, the lower the RTO rate, the better it is for your business.

-There are various reasons, why a package remains undelivered and is sent back to the seller.
+There are various reasons why a package remains undelivered and is sent back to the seller.
 Some of them are as follows:

 - The customer is not available to receive the package.

-- The customer denies receiving the package.
+- The customer denies the delivery of the package.